Monterroso/OS/reports/project2.md

 This tests seek tell and filesize in Task 3.
 These were not explicitly tested and we needed to get these functions working before the other tests would work.

 ## Test 3: NullPoint

+## Contributions
+**Noah Poole**: Completed Task 1 and 2, designed 1 test.

+**Marcus**: Wrote alot of Task 3

+**Johnathan**: Contributed to Task 3, mostly debugging.
+Looked at test cases to see what wasn't tested.

+**William**: 2 tests and debugging

+Our group did well to not procrastinate on this project.
+We had ample time to discuss and revise our document without feeling too pressured.
+Still, we should get together another week earlier to have an in-depth discussion of our design document to make sure all members understand and agree.